 All in all, there’s a good chance you will have to reside in Poland for between five to six years before you can apply for Polish citizenship through marriage.

 When it comes to my wife acquiring Polish citizenship, one young lady at the Office for Foreigners in Gdańsk planted a seed of doubt in my wife’s mind some time ago.
 The official said that my wife would never be able to apply for Polish citizenship through marriage because we got married four years before Polish authorities confirmed my status as a Polish citizen.

 As far as I can make out, Polish nationality law does not explicitly state that a foreign national’s spouse has to be a Polish citizen at the time of marriage.
 The law just states that a foreigner must have been married to a Polish citizen for at least three years.
 My Polish citizenship was confirmed in 2018 and my wife and I have been married since 2014.
-Hence, according to my estimation of the law, my wife’s been married to a Polish citizen for at least three years.
+Hence, my wife has clearly been married to a Polish citizen for at least three years.